Right Angle Club: 2016

-The Right Angle Club, now luxuriating in its new quarters in the Pyramid Club, was recently visited by Professor Kenneth Burdett of University of Pennsylvania and Cornell.
-A charming fellow with a Scottish burr in his accent (he mentioned he had been born in England), he elected to tell us of a new revolution in economics which has slipped by us unnoticed, without textbooks devoted to it, or Nobel Prizes awarded.
-That is, many of the concepts central to macroeconomics actually become less informative as net values or ratios of other expressions, losing useful information in the name of abbreviated elegance.
-"Unemployment" was offered as a handy example.
+The Right Angle Club, now in new quarters in the Pyramid Club, was recently visited by Professor Kenneth Burdett of the Universities of Pennsylvania and Cornell.
+A charming fellow with a Scottish burr (he mentioned being born in England), the professor told of a new twist to economics, which mostly employs familiar data in unfamiliar ways.
+Many concepts central to macroeconomics actually become less informative as net values or ratios of other expressions, losing useful information in the name of abbreviated elegance.
+"Unemployment" was offered as a handy illustration.

-We tend to think of 230,000 new jobs this month as a hard fact, but it is actually a ratio of several million people getting new jobs, and several million losing jobs, not to mention a number who simply decide to leave the workforce and retire.
-We all sort of knew it was a ratio, but most of us had no idea it was the net flow of many-times larger numbers.
-It is because of the difference in the size of the flows, which are much greater in size than the small net unemployment figure, that this is a revolution rather than a humdrum ratio.
-We've been accustomed to the much smaller ratio than to the many-times larger underlying flows, or at least implying an undue importance to a small subset of change.
-What usually happens is vastly larger numbers of people lose their jobs during a depression, but millions more people re-enter the workforce, too, probably at a lower wage level.
+We tend to think of 230,000 new jobs this month as a hard fact, whereas employment might be more precisely described as a net of several million people switching jobs each month, offsetting several million others who gain new jobs, along with almost as many who simply decide to leave the workforce and retire.
+We always sort of knew unemployment was a combination of gainers and losers, but few of us recognized that net turnover affected far larger volumes of people going opposite ways at slightly different rates.
+The reasons underlying a large flux, in other words, may be much more important than small net overall fluctuations.
+Or, far larger population upheavals may produce deceptively similar net results.
+We've been accustomed to judging smaller final ratios than to many-times larger underlying flows, or at least implying an undue importance to a small subset of change.
+What usually happens is vastly larger numbers of people lose their jobs during a depression, but almost as many millions more re-enter the workforce, too, but at a lower wage level.

 |Thomas A. Hirschl|